|I was fortunate to be provided the opportunity to experience the outdoors at an early age, and became

 provided for me and my family.

-My passion for taxidermy has only grown stronger over the years and I continue to learn something
+My passion for taxidermy has only grown stronger over the years and I remain devoted to doing my best

 If you are reading all of this, you are most likely searching for a taxidermist.
 I welcome any calls